 Nikitawtegwasisim8wkaw8gan kwzilwiha ta wawina wlaki t8daka kd’agakimzibna ta k’wigibna, Aln8baaki.

-The Champlain Lennoxville community respectfully acknowledges that the land on which we live and learn is the traditional and unceded territory of the Abenaki people and the Wabenaki Confederacy.
+Champlain-Lennoxville respectfully acknowledges that the beautiful land on which we study, live and learn, Nikitawtegwasis (Little Forks), is the ancestral and unceded territory of the W8banaki Nation (Abenaki), the Ndakina.

-La communauté de Champlain Lennoxville reconnaît respectueusement que les terres sur lesquelles nous vivons et nous apprenons sont un territoire traditionnel et non cédé du peuple abénaquis et de la confédération de Wabanaki.
+Champlain-Lennoxville reconnaît respectueusement que les terres sur lesquelles nous étudions, vivons et apprenons, Nikitawtegwasis (Little Forks), sont un territoire traditionnel et non cédé de la nation W8banaki (Abenaki), le Ndakina.

 Champlain Lennoxville’s Aboriginal Student Services’ approach is holistic, relationship-oriented, and is designed to connect indigenous students with their peers and the larger College community.